udjfvnsaoepna/mhddos_proxy/README.md

     optional arguments:
-      -h, --help             show this help message and exit -t, --threads 100      Number of threads per CPU core (default is 100) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -t, --threads 1000     Total number of threads (default is 100 * CPU Cores) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 3      How many seconds to wait for the proxy to make a connection.
                              Higher values give more proxies, but with lower speed/quality.